gillamrit92/ClimateWins_Analysis_ML/README.md

 ### The data is organized in the following directory structure:

-### Data Sets/ – Contains all raw data files for centralized access
+### Data Sets – Contains all raw data files for centralized access
-### Supervised/ – Subdirectory containing data prepared for supervised learning models
+### Supervised – Subdirectory containing data prepared for supervised learning models
-### Unsupervised/ – Subdirectory containing data prepared for unsupervised learning models
+### Unsupervised – Subdirectory containing data prepared for unsupervised learning models
 # Project Structure
 ### Data/: Contains datasets used for training and validation.
 ### Scripts/: Jupyter notebooks for each task, showcasing EDA, model development, and evaluation.